pyeventsourcing/eventsourcing/README.md

     # Create an entity ID.
     entity_id = uuid.uuid4()
     # Instantiate a domain event.
     event = Created(entity_id=entity_id, foo=foo)
     # Mutate the event to construct the entity.
     entity = mutate(None, event)

-    # Publish the domain event.
+    # Publish the event for others.
     publish(event=event)
     # Return the new entity.
     return entity